Optimal Acceptance of Incompatible Kidneys: Structural Results

 \begin{defcoro} Under \Cref{transplant-reward-dis,wait-reward-dis,desenfail-dis,markovifr-dis,diffifr-dis,mono-k-assump,h-based-con1,h-based-con2,h-based-con3}, the following hold: \begin{enumerate} \item $K^*(h,m)$ is nondecreasing in $h$. \item $M^*(h,k)$ is nondecreasing in $h$. \item $H^*(k,m)$ is nondecreasing in $k$ and $m$. \item Define $K^{-H}(k,m):=\max \{h\in S_H\ | \ k\geq K^*(h,m)\}$.
 Then, $H^*(k,m)=K^{-H}(k,m)$. \item Define $M^{-H}(k,m):=\max\{ h\in S_H \ | \ m\geq M^*(h,k) \}$.
 Then, $H^*(k,m)=M^{-H}(k,m)$. \item Define $H^{-M}(h,k):=\min\{ m\in S_M \ | \ h\leq H^*(k,m) \}$.
 Then, $M^*(h,k)=H^{-M}(h,k)$. \item Define $H^{-K}(h,m):=\min\{ k\in S_K \ | \ h\leq H^*(k,m) \}$.
 Then, $K^*(h,m)=H^{-K}(h,m)$. \end{enumerate} \end{defcoro}

-The proof of \Autoref{mono-limit-2-dis} is omitted, as it is straightforward and exactly the same as that of \Autoref{mono-limit-1-dis}. \Autoref{mono-limit-2-dis} together with \Autoref{mono-limit-1-dis} shows that the three types of control limit optimal policies are equivalent to each other: if all three types of control limit optimal policies exist, once we obtain any one of them, we can easily obtain the other two by invertibility.
+The proof of \Cref{mono-limit-2-dis} is omitted, as it is straightforward and exactly the same as that of \Cref{mono-limit-1-dis}. \Cref{mono-limit-2-dis} together with \Cref{mono-limit-1-dis} shows that the three types of control limit optimal policies are equivalent to each other: if all three types of control limit optimal policies exist, once we obtain any one of them, we can easily obtain the other two by invertibility.

-\Autoref{diff-avai} considers two patients with identical state transition probability functions but different probabilities for kidney offers.
+\Cref{diff-avai} considers two patients with identical state transition probability functions but different probabilities for kidney offers.
 For example, compared with insensitive patients, it is much harder for highly sensitized patients to find a compatible donor.
 If patient 1 has a higher chance to receive a kidney offer than patient 2, then the value function of patient 1 dominates the value function of patient 2.
+Recall that a larger value of $k$ indicates worse quality and $k=K + 1$ means no kidney offer is available.

 \begin{defthm} Let $\Pi_1$ and $\Pi_2$ be two MDPs, where the distributions of the kidney state are $\K_1$ and $\K_2$, respectively.
-Suppose that $\K_1 \succeq_{st} \K_2$.
+Suppose that $\K_2 \succeq_{st} \K_1$.
 Let $V^1$ and $V^2$ be the value functions of $\Pi_1$ and $\Pi_2$, respectively.
 If $\Pi_1$ and $\Pi_2$ have the same reward functions $c$ and $r$, probability function of transplantation failure $\F$, pmf of mismatch level $\M$, and patient state transition probability functions $\H$ and $\Q$, then $ V^1(h,k,m)\geq V^2(h,k,m)$ for all $h\in S_H,k\in S_K,m\in S_M$. \end{defthm}

-\Autoref{diff-trans} provides a similar result, which considers two patients with identical probabilities for kidney offers but different patient state transition probability functions.
+\Cref{diff-trans} provides a similar result, which considers two patients with identical probabilities for kidney offers but different patient state transition probability functions.
 If the health of patient 1 is less likely to become worse, then the value function of patient 1 dominates the value function of patient 2.
+Recall that a larger value of $h$ implies worse patient state and $h=H+1$ represents death.